stefanelli990/memo/README.md

-# Notes App
+# MemoVue

 ## Description

-Notes App is a sleek and intuitive notes app, designed to streamline your note-taking experience.
+MemoVue is a sleek and intuitive notes app, designed to streamline your note-taking experience.

-**[Live Preview](https://precious-kelpie-280460.netlify.app/):** Try the Notes App live.
+**[Live Preview](https://precious-kelpie-280460.netlify.app/):** Try the MemoVue live.

 ## Features: